The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Ojos del Salado Expedition.

 Your expedition leader will be scheduled approximately six months out from the trip start.
 All of our trip leaders have extensive experience at high altitude and a proven record of safety, success and compatibility.
-Our 2018 expedition is being led by:
+Our 2018 and 2020 expeditions were led by:

 Lydia Bradey, Expedition Leader